Theatre Performance Bluffton University

 Request information

-While academic programs in music have concluded, Bluffton remains committed to the arts and their impact on our campus community.
+The performing arts are a rich and celebrated tradition at Bluffton University.
 Through choral music and theatre, students build friendships, develop confidence and creativity, and find meaningful ways to engage with the campus community.

 Research consistently shows that students who participate in music and the arts experience stronger academic success, reduced stress and deeper campus involvement.
 At Bluffton, you don’t need to be a major to take part — performance opportunities are open to all students, regardless of field of study.